 Tree nut allergy is more common in older children and adults than in infants.

-Usually symptoms begin straight after eating the nuts.
-Most symptoms are mild.
+Symptoms usually start straight after eating the nut.
 They include a rash (hives or “nettle” rash), swelling of the lips or around the eyes, and itch.
-Some children have an itchy throat, others feel sick, vomit or have diarrhoea.
+Some children have an itchy throat, others feel sick or vomit.

-Remember it is often easier to avoid all nuts than advise carers at school, after schools clubs and extended family and friends to avoid just some nuts.
+It is often easier to avoid all nuts, than avoid just some nuts.

 A written management plan will be given in clinic.
 Allergy medication should be available at all times.